r-pradyun/spidey_blog_enhance/src/content/blog/bypassing-flutter-ssl-pinning-using-openvpn-transparent-proxying-and-frida/index.md

 ptr(sockaddr).add(0x4).writeByteArray(convertIpToByteArray(BURP_PROXY_IP));
 ```

-This forces **all outbound Flutter connections** to go through Burp—regardless of hostname, IP, or protocol.
+This forces **all outbound Flutter connections** to go through Burp regardless of hostname, IP, or protocol.

 ---
 ## Final Outcome

 By combining **VPN-based traffic control**, **transparent iptables redirection**, and **Frida-based Flutter instrumentation**, full HTTPS interception was achieved without modifying the APK or affecting app stability.

-This setup forces all Flutter traffic through Burp, bypasses native BoringSSL certificate verification, and redirects socket connections at runtime—working even when proxy settings and standard pinning bypasses fail.
+This setup forces all Flutter traffic through Burp, bypasses native BoringSSL certificate verification, and redirects socket connections at runtime working even when proxy settings and standard pinning bypasses fail.

-### Key Takeaways

-- **Routing control matters more than pinning bypass**

-- Flutter networking ≠ Android networking

-- Socket-level hooks are more reliable than proxy-based techniques

-- Layered attacks are essential for modern Flutter apps

 ### When to Use This